pran-7-5/eco_style/README.md

 bricks = baked is solar powered furnace

-todays cement = modern cement = the CaCO3 is obtained in mining
+todays cement = modern cement = the CaCO3 is obtained by mining

 every person should get his own room in a family (not a small room, mind needs more room to grow), but smallest bathroom possible

 Mineral mines
 --------------------------------------------------------------------------------------------

+satellite land allocatiion, same for each person

 shutdown all types of power plants. homes in cities can be power by solar just 1 panel is required for one home. already availiable.